mirmahathir1/finance-app/design/ui/backup-restore.md

 **Note:** In Guest Mode, API calls are intercepted client-side and return mock data generated in the browser using Faker.js.
 No server requests are made in Guest Mode.

-**Storage:** Backed by PostgreSQL (Neon).
+**Storage:** Backed by PostgreSQL (Supabase).
 All endpoints operate on database tables with server-side authorization checks.

 ## Features